Dive into the World of CSS Flexbox: A Beginner's Guide

 flex-wrap

-The flex-wrap property determines whether flex items should wrap onto multiple lines or stay within a single line.
+property controls whether flex items should wrap onto multiple lines if they don't fit within a single line.
+It defines whether the flex container should allow wrapping of the flex items.Default Value:

 Example: